Entry Package

 Experiential: Any out of home program created to ensure consumers have a direct experience with a brand through live events, guerrilla marketing, merchandising, samplings, stunts, sponsorships, competitions, etc.

-(NEW) Point of Purchase: Any piece of communication with a direct connection and proximity to point of sale with the intent of swaying last-minute purchasing decisions, including posters.
+Point of Purchase: Any piece of communication with a direct connection and proximity to point of sale with the intent of swaying last-minute purchasing decisions, could be posters

 Print Single: Paid print media single placed in publications such as newspapers or magazines.